hiatta/arroyo-client/README.md

   :start => 1, # must be > 0
   :num_jobs => 10, # must be >=0 and <= 100
   :filters => {
-    queue: "high" # the result will match all constraints, fields to query are [here](https://github.com/GoodGuide/arroyo#internal-message-format)
+    queue: "low", # the result will match all constraints, fields to query are [here](https://github.com/GoodGuide/arroyo#internal-message-format) job_parameters.sample_param: "A sample parameter" },
-  },
   :sort => "initialize_time", # may be any field supported by filters and may be either a string or symbol :sort_order=:desc # may be either :asc or :desc and may be either a string or symbol }
-client.find_jobs(constraints)
+Arroyo.find_jobs(constraints)
 # {
 #   num_found: 427,
 #   jobs: [{